Megan Lamming

 Additional information

-I offer a limited number of concessionary rates for low income and counselling students.
+I offer a limited number of concessionary rates for those who may struggle to access therapy otherwise.
 If these are full I run a waiting list and will contact you when one comes available.

 When I work